What is the best hardwood flooring for dry climates?

 Solid Hardwood Flooring

 Solid hardwood flooring is made from a single pieces of wood, usually 3/4″ thick.
 A solid hardwood floor is very durable as it can be sanded and refinished multiple times throughout its life.
 Solid hardwood is more susceptible to changes in humidity.
 It might shrink or expand more noticeably than an engineered floor.
-However, by choosing a stable wood species like Douglas Fir and with proper acclimatization before installation, a solid hardwood can perform well in dry climates.
+However, by selecting a stable wood species such as our Douglas Fir flooring, and ensuring proper acclimatization before installation, solid hardwood can perform well even in dry climates.

 Engineered Hardwood Flooring